 Using a multimeter to measure voltage is fairly straight forward, so long as you follow safety precautions, but how about the rest of the functions on the dial?
 Even the most advanced Fluke customers often feel there are aspects to their meter they could use better.

-In this online course you will learn
+In this 2-hour online course you will learn

 The teachings in this course apply to most multimeter models.
 They also comply with industry training guidelines for using electrical test instruments.
 The six lessons use narration, video, interactive activities and illustration to familiarize you with multimeter modes and applications.